-Contrary to the popular imagination, preschool teaching is not just about performing the objective tasks in a routinely manner.
+Contrary to the popular imagination, preschool teaching is not just about performing the objective tasks in a routine manner.
 It involves a lot of subjectivity on part of teachers, and a lot of thought goes into dealing with every child and knowing how a child can evolve.
-As a result of this subjectivity, preschool learning/teaching throughout the world has come up with different methods of teaching or different school of thoughts.
-These various methods provide us with an understanding of different styles of teaching, and fill up the gaps in our understanding of preschool education.
+As a result of this subjectivity, preschool learning/teaching throughout the world have come up with different methods of teaching or different school of thought.
+These various methods provide us with an understanding of different styles of teaching and fill up the gaps in our understanding of preschool education.

 A very widely accepted and popular method of Play school teaching has been the playway method.
 Essentially, this school of thought believes that the best way of teaching a child is through taking up activities.
-The institutions rely heaving of activities such as role plays, virtual games, singing, free play and a lot more, to teach children.
+The institutions rely on the heaving of activities such as role-plays, virtual games, singing, free play, and a lot more, to teach children.
 It is believed that such a method of learning brings exposure to the child in a friendly environment with no pressure at all.
 The focus is entirely on the needs of the child and the activities revolve around fulfilling such needs.

 Playway method has been widely accepted by educational institutions dealing with young kids in the age group of 3-5.
 It fits well with the commitment and aim of not burdening the kids with tasks they are not yet capable of performing.